Academically Higher Achieving

 - A school focus upon higher-order questioning in order to extend pupils’ understanding.

-- Lunchtime project club for AMA children (multi subject)
+- Lunchtime project club for AHA children (multi subject)

-- AMA to write content for school website.
+- AHA pupils to write content for school website.

 Anglia Ruskin University